delalamo/delalamo.github.io/README.md

 **GSK**, Baar, ZG, Switzerland
 *Investigator, Protein Design and Informatics* (May 2022 - Present)
-* Designed libraries of protein sequences for synthetic biology screens using custom-built AI/ML tools
+* Designed libraries of enzyme and antibody sequences using custom-built AI/ML tools
 * Contributed to peer-reviewed publications describing the development and use of deep learning tools for protein design

 **Vanderbilt University**, Nashville, TN, USA